 And so I live

 Reading her diaries has pushed me into start reading her historical books.
 Her diaries do reveal some of her methods of research.
-Perhaps the most important is to visit places of importance in the lives of the person she is writing about.
+Perhaps the most important are to visit places of importance in the lives of the person she is writing about.

 "I believe the target of anything in life should be to do it so well that it becomes an art.
 When you read some books they are fantastic, the writer touches something in you that you know you would not have brought out of yourself.
 He makes you discover something interesting in your life.
 If you are living like an animal, what is the point of living?
-What makes daily life interesting is that we try to transform it to something that is close to art.
+What makes daily life interesting is that we try to transform it into something that is close to art.
 And football is like that.
 When I watch Barcelona, it is art."
 This sentiment echoes my thoughts on this book.